 - Chronic eczema is dry, scaling and may show chapping with shallow erosions if contact with irritants has occurred.

-Hand and foot eczema may be classified as endogenous or exogenous, although the aetiology may be mixed.
+Eczema on the hands and feet may be classified as endogenous or exogenous, although the aetiology may be mixed.

 Contact irritant dermatitis may result from any weak acid or alkali, including detergents, shampoos and cleaning materials.
 It may result from foodstuffs, oils and greases.
 These may affect the dorsum of the hand first; however, prolonged use over months or years leads to involvement of the palms.